 Today, all the dumb money is chasing Dot Coms.
 Yet, that could easily shift and shift quickly, as speculative registrations are generally on a one-year horizon.
+By "dumb money" I'm not referring to business owners who actually build out their websites, but to speculators hoping for a quick flip on very poorly selected domains.

 Registries like Donuts and others need to slash their acquisition and renewal cost.
-That will, both, change the conversation and unleash speculation, specifically Donuts, as they hold some of the best Not Dot Com inventory.
+That will change both the conversation and unleash speculation, specifically Donuts, as they hold some of the best Not Dot Com inventory.
 The owners of the Dot Club registry has already slashed renewal cost to levels of Dot Net domains— and is now ranked in the Top-5 for Non Dot Com registrations— although they are still imposing market price on acquisitions.
 Good start, guys!

 * The Top-5 have 8.9 million registrations of 23.2 million Non Dot Coms